kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO fix editor bugs
 TODO fix editor issues

+TODO Editor issue insert mid string causes loss of zero term giving random data TODO Backspace mid string does not clean up shifted text TODO Jump to end of line does not work should set to the number in last debug display TODO If cursor at end of line, when go back it leaves custor displayed

 DONE At boot detect if key is held for debug, add another key for hardware diags like checking keyboard etc TODO Create a disk UI in native asm for robustness and speed?
 TODO Add a simple assembler feature like BBC Basic